 Most often, catnip will grow well in native soil with no amendments, but if you know your soil is nutrient deficient, mix in some homemade compost before planting.

-After you’ve finished planting, water in your seedlings and keep an eye on them for a week or so.
-Once established, they won’t need watering unless there’s a long drought, but seedlings have shallow roots and need to be watered when the soil gets dry.
+After you’ve finished planting, water in your growing seedlings and keep an eye on them for a week or so.
+Once established, the plants won’t need watering unless there’s a long drought, but growing seedlings have shallow roots and need to be watered when the soil gets dry.

 If you have a vegetable garden, consider planting some catnip in or around it.
 Not only will it help to attract good insects, it might also encourage your cat (if you have one) to come to the garden and keep away mice and voles.